maximegalon5/Data-Products/README.md

 # Data-Products-Submission
-Submissions for the Data Products Coursera module

-This repo contains the project files for a submission to the Data Products Coursera Module.
+This repo contains the project files for a submission to the Data Products Coursera Module (part of the Data Science Specialization offered by JHU).

 The applet can be found here - https://gormonjee.shinyapps.io/Fun_with_weight/